-The Top 5 Pick for Extreme Cold Weather Gloves
+The Top 5 Pick for Best Extreme Cold Weather Gloves

 The bulky looking Burton’s gloves are a must-have if you live in or are planning to visit an area known for its extreme cold conditions.
 They provide the perfect insulation and have space to accommodate mittens for extra warmth.
 They work well in dry or moist winter conditions keeping your hands safe from the harsh weather.

 - Removable liners to adjust the warmth

 - Made waterproof by the use of Gore-Tex fabric

 - Touch-sensitive on all fingers, making it easier to use touch screen devices

 - They are very affordable as compared to other gloves

 - Less warm than other gloves, even with the liner